gaelforget/NCTiles.jl/docs/src/index.md

 write(myvar,"data/mydata.nc",README=README,globalattribs=attributes)
 ```

-The `write` function requires at a minimum an `NCvar` and the path of a file to write to.
-It will write the `NCvar` to the file with default global attributes.
+The `write` function requires at a minimum an `NCvar` and the output file path.
+It writes the `NCvar` to the file with default global attributes.
 Additionally you can specify a `README` and global attributes, by passing a `String` or Array of Strings to the `README` keyword argument or by providing a `Dict` to the `globalattribs` keyword argument, as shown above.

 If you would like to write multiple variables to the same file, you can pass a `Dict{String,NCvar}` into the `write` function: